Dysphagia

 Types and Causes of Dysphagia

 Dysphagia generally falls into one of two types.
-These are:
+These are: esophageal dysphagia and oropharyngeal dysphagia.

-Esophageal dysphagia: Esophageal dysphagia refers to the sensation of food sticking or getting hung up in the base of your throat or in your chest after you've started to swallow.
+Esophageal dysphagia refers to the sensation of food sticking or getting hung up in the base of your throat or in your chest after you've started to swallow.
 Some of the causes of esophageal dysphagia include:

 • Achalasia

-• Diffuse spasm: A condition that produces multiple high-pressure, poorly coordinated contractions of your esophagus, usually after you swallow.
+• Diffuse Spasm: A condition that produces multiple high-pressure, poorly coordinated contractions of your esophagus, usually after you swallow.

 • Esophageal stricture